rabbitmq/rabbitmq-server-boshrelease/README.md

 This release ships with multiple Erlang versions, all used in various production environments that we've come across, mostly via escalations or support cases.
 Take a look in `packages/erlang-*`

-The Erlang version that will be used to run RabbitMQ can be selected via `./script/create-manifest`
+The Erlang version that will be used to run RabbitMQ can be selected when running `deploy`

 ### Leverage remote RabbitMQ Generic UNIX artefacts

 We need to be able to deploy any RabbitMQ version, even dev releases produced by our CI.

-When `./script/create-manifest` asks you which RabbitMQ package you want to deploy, feel free to provide any `rabbitmq-server-generic-unix-*`, either from [GitHub releases](https://github.com/rabbitmq/rabbitmq-server/releases) or [Bintray](https://dl.bintray.com/just-testing/all-dev/rabbitmq-server/).
+When `deploy` asks you which RabbitMQ Server release you want to deploy, you can either choose one of the existing [GitHub releases](https://github.com/rabbitmq/rabbitmq-server/releases), or you can select `OTHER` and provide Git choose `OTHER` and enter any `rabbitmq-server-generic-unix-*` package URL, such as a dev build from [Bintray](https://dl.bintray.com/just-testing/all-dev/rabbitmq-server/).

 RabbitMQ v3.5 generic-unix packages are not fully supported.
 Even though cluster formation will succeed,without the rabbitmq_clusterer plugin, arbitrary node restarts will fail.
 Since there is little interest in RabbitMQ v3.5, we do not plan to address this shortcoming.